 I believe both are as bad as each other.
 The agencies prey on young, impressionable and vulnerable girls and boys.
 But it’s only because the fashion industry is looking for the tall thin ideal.
-This puts pressure on the agencies to manipulate model them to loose weight but even so, there are no excuses.
+This puts pressure on the agencies to manipulate model them to lose weight but even so, there are no excuses.

 The agencies are 100% to blame for signing girls who are ill and suffering from EDs.
 The should not be giving out dangerous weight loss tips like the water retention tablets I was offered.

 I think there needs to more diverse models – not just 5’8” and above – all heights, and all sizes from a size 6 to 18.
 Then models would actually be able to represent the real population – which is a population of ALL sizes and ALL heights.
-I still think there is a lack of black models too and there needs to be more black models who are over a size 10.
+I still think there is a lack of black models too and there need to be more black models who are over a size 10.

 What is your view on plus size models?
 Do you think there should be a separate category or models should be models?

 Models should just be models.
-The plus sized girls aren’t even true plus size – they have to be hourglass, curvy and with minimal cellulite and still be 5’8” plus!
+The plus-sized girls aren’t even true plus size – they have to be hourglass, curvy and with minimal cellulite and still be 5’8” plus!
 And again, this is not representing the true population of women.

 Chloe, I have the utmost respect for you in how you’ve dealt with everything.
 Your strength is both admirable and extremely inspirational to me and I know I won’t be the only one.

-What advice would you give to any one who’s put down about their weight by agencies, parents, friends etc.?
+What advice would you give to anyone who’s put down about their weight by agencies, parents, friends etc.?